Davvott/automatabot/pythonautomata_bot/README.md

 Built on Tkinter.
 Should be good to go for Python 3.6

+Automatically sends solution to Noops API for resolution of confirmation bias...

 ## TODO
+* Settings to alter speed, refresh automata, (see API for more challenges!)
 * ... ?
 Popup for success?
 Write on iterations of challenges to hdd?
 * Hack it so it runs forever?
+Oh wait it kind does that.

 ## Also...